Eldorado to freeze investments in Greece's Skouries project

 Eldorado said on Thursday it would move the Skouries project back into “care and maintenance” and re-assess its investment in the project upon approval and receipt of required permits.

-The miner also said it had started legal action against Greece’s Ministry of Energy and Environment.
+The miner also said it had started legal action against Greece’s Ministry of Energy and Environment over its failure to grant it necessary routine permits.

 “Although we have made good progress on the Olympias mine, we require the necessary permits and government support prior to investing further in Skouries,” Eldorado CEO George Burns said in a statement.